-The data I need isn't even available until noon on Mondays leaving me only 2 work days (16 hours) to do pull it off this gargantuan task.
+The data I need isn't even available until noon on Mondays, leaving me only two work days (16 hours) to pull off this gargantuan task.
 In non-live consumption weeks, that extra time on Wednesday afternoon and all of Thursday (about 8 hours) gives me 50% more time to build the presentation (versus starting at noon on Monday with a Wednesday 3 pm deadline).

 🤷♂️Is there a better way?

 If it were up to me, I would send out the slide deck after the meeting.
 Since I'm working cross-functionally to build the deck and prepare the recommendations, there's already a lot of pre-selling and pre-alignment.
 Nothing in the deck should be a huge surprise when it is presented.